ojeda-e/old.ojeda-e.github.io/_posts/2021-07-12-Simple_is_better.md

     angles = [15, 30, 45]   # descriptive ✅
     ```

--   Because python is untyped Specify type of variable in the name if possible.
+-   Because python is untyped, specify the type of variable in the name if possible.

     ```
     is_in_list = True                 # Boolean Variable